LLNL/RAJA/docs/sphinx/config_build.rst

 You can verify that RAJA is built correctly with the options you want, you can run some unit tests...

-.. warning:: We should add a 'make tests' or 'make check' target that
+.. warning:: Need to add a 'make tests' or 'make check' target that
              compiles (if needed) and runs some basic tests with sensible output that makes it clear to users that their RAJA build is good to go or is not.